Recognizing the Early Signs of Dementia and Alzheimer’s Disease

 Pay close attention to the changes in your loved one’s cognitive abilities.
 Being able to recognize cognitive decline in your loved one is crucial in providing them with the support and care they need.
 Here are some signs to look out for:

-• Memory loss: Frequent forgetfulness, difficulty recalling recent events or conversations.
+- Memory loss: Frequent forgetfulness and difficulty recalling recent events or conversations.

 To effectively communicate with your loved one, consider the following strategies: